Language selection

 Vaping excise stamps – Order process

 27. An importer must be approved by the CRA to purchase vaping excise stamps.
-If an importer also manufactures vaping products in Canada, they will be able to purchase vaping excise stamps to the CRA under their vaping product licence.
-If an importer is not also manufacturing vaping products in Canada, they must apply to become a vaping prescribed person and must purchase vaping excise stamps to the CRA.
-For more information, refer to Excise Duty Notice EDN80, Overview of Vaping Excise Stamps, at the link found in the References section of this memorandum.
+For more information, refer to Excise Duty Notice EDN80, Overview of Vaping Excise Stamps, at the link found in the "References" section of this memorandum.

 Stamping of vaping products

-30. As per section 158.51 of the Excise Act, 2001, Non-Compliant Imports, if an imported vaping product intended for the Canadian duty-paid market is packaged and not stamped when it is being reported to the CBSA, it shall be placed in a sufferance warehouse for the purpose of being stamped by the importer or owner of the imported vaping product.
+30. As per section 158.51 of the Excise Act, 2001, Non-Compliant Imports, if a vaping prescribed person imports a vaping product intended for the Canadian duty-paid market, that is packaged and not stamped, when it is being reported to the CBSA, it shall be placed in a sufferance warehouse for the purpose of being stamped by the importer or owner of the imported vaping product.

 • Stamp type